wachri/protractor-e2e-testing/slides/e2e.md

 ---
 ### In other words you test

-* The hole integration of all components including Browser, Http, App, Database, ...
+* The whole integration of all components, including Browser, Http, App, Database, ...
 * The test acts like a user

 ---
 ### Advantages

-* The the hole integration of all components is tested like a user would navigate through the site
+* The whole integration of all components is tested like a user would navigate through the site
-* Are running automatically
+* Tests are running automatically
-* Are faster than manually testing
+* Faster than manually testing
 * Increase the confidence in the application
 * Parts of an application which are hard to unit test can be automatically tested, too